JL-14/famous-vikings-game/README.md

 - The background image is fixed, so that the sections appear to scroll over the image.

-- On the Home Page there is a cover text box with a semi-transparent background, with the welcome message motivating visitors to explore more.
+- On the Home Page there is a cover text box with a semi-transparent background.

 ![Front Page](/documentation/images/viking-quiz-front-page.png)